After a 12h bus ride from Agra, I arrived in Varanasi, one of the cities that I wanted to see most in India, early in the morning.

 A cremation takes around three to three and a half hours, and the family will watch and wait until the end.

 After Kailash left, I stayed there, watching a body being cremated.
 I saw a member of the family adjusting an arm of a dead body to make sure it burns properly while others were standing by the fire, and when the white cloth that covered the body disappeared, it revealed the feet of the corpse.

 I have to confess that I found it shocking and disturbing to see the arm, still in an upright position, and the feet hanging off the end of the bonfire, while the family members adjusted the body on the fire for it to be completely burned.

-I stayed a little longer, not knowing exactly why… Maybe because I was so perplexed, maybe because of my morbid curiosity, or maybe because I couldn’t believe what I was witnessing… Probably because of all three those reasons.
+I stayed a little longer, not knowing exactly why… Maybe because I was so perplexed, maybe because of my morbid curiosity, or maybe because I couldn’t believe what I was witnessing… Probably because of all those three reasons.

 After the body is completely burned, the closest member of the family will throw a clay pot filled with water from the Ganges River on the ashes as a last farewell to the deceased.
 The ashes are then collected and scattered on the river by the family.

-* Pictures and videos of the burning body ceremony are not allowed, however while I was talking to Kailash, a cremation was taking place, and you can see it in the background.
+- Pictures and videos of the burning body ceremony are not allowed, however, while I was talking to Kailash, a cremation was taking place, and you can see it in the background.

-When I left Manikarnika Ghat, the crematory, I saw some people bringing another body to be cremated, other people cleaning the corpse of a young woman with water, and a man getting his hair shaved.
+When I left Harischandra Ghat, the crematory, I saw some people bringing another body to be cremated, other people cleaning the corpse of a young woman with water, and a man getting his hair shaved.

 Varanasi: the City of Life and Death

 With my body covered in ash, and my mind whirling, I walked all the way back to the hotel.